Gravitational Wave Birefringence from Fuzzy Dark Matter: Introduction

-The paper is organized as follows.
+The paper is structured as follows.
 We begin our discussion in Sec.~\ref{CSGraivty} by setting up our conventions of the CS gravity theory where the scalar field is identified as the FDM candidate.
+Then we present in Sec.~\ref{GWBiGen} the general formalism for the GW propagation over a coherent FDM background.
 In Sec.~\ref{GWBiGal}, we focus on the GW birefringence taking place inside our galaxy, and identify its observational signatures.
 Sec.~\ref{GWBiEx} is devoted to investigating the contribution to the GW birefringence from the extra-galactic FDM.
 Finally, we conclude and provide further discussions in Sec.~\ref{conclusion}.